 Although he arrived in Baltimore with only seven dollars to his name, Pisanos made his way to New York City and began work in a Greek-owned bakery.
-After teaching himself some English, he began flying lessons 6 months later and soloed in 1939.
-Despite having only 120 hours of flying experience, Pisanos was accepted in the Royal Air Force (RAF) in 1941.
+After teaching himself some English, he began flying lessons six months later and soloed in 1939.
+Despite having only 120 hours of flying experience, Pisanos was accepted into the Royal Air Force (RAF) in 1941.
 In England, Pisanos began flying Mustang Mk Is on low-level missions off the Dutch coast.
 Later, in 1942, he was assigned to the 71st Eagle Squadron, one of three squadrons in the RAF comprised of American volunteers flying Spitfires.

 When the US absorbed the American members of the Eagle Squadrons in September 1942, Pisanos was commissioned a second lieutenant in the US Army Air Forces, despite the fact he was not an American citizen.
-Naturalized in London on 3 May 1943, he became the first individual to be naturalized outside the continental US.
-While flying his P-47 named "Miss Plainfield," he scored his first victory on 21 May 1943, downing a German Focke-Wulf Fw 190 over Ghent, Belgium.
-By January 1944, he had become an ace with six confirmed victories and on 5 March 1944, he scored four more aerial kills, making him a double ace.
+Naturalized as an American, in London on 3 May 1943, he became the first individual to be naturalized outside the continental US.
+While flying his P-47 named “Miss Plainfield,” he scored his first victory on 21 May 1943, downing a German Focke-Wulf Fw 190 over Ghent, Belgium.
+By January 1944, he had become an ace with six confirmed victories and, on 5 March 1944, he scored four more aerial kills, making him a double-ace.
 While returning from an escort mission in his P-51B, he experienced engine failure and crash-landed south of Le Havre in German-occupied France.
 For 6 months he evaded the Germans and worked with the French Resistance in Paris.